mariubog/oauth-client-sample/README.md

 !!!
 IMPORTANT !!!

-After I made changes in order to add clientOnly template authentication   it does not work properly with above Roys' example, I made proper changes in my fork for his project and this example suppoesed to be used in order to get desirable results https://github.com/mariubog/spring-rest-service-oauth If I have a chance and Roy agrees I ll try to pull request for these changes in his example, but for now please just use my fork.
+Aftr I made changes in order to add clientOnly template authentication   it does not work properly with above Roys' example, I made proper changes in my fork for his project and this example suppoesed to be used in order to get desirable results https://github.com/mariubog/spring-rest-service-oauth If I have a chance and Roy agrees I ll try to pull request for these changes in his example, but for now please just use my fork.
 Otherwise it will not work unless you make changes to comply with his authentication settings.